Alex Pettyfer: Personal life

+Relationships and marriage

 Pettyfer was briefly engaged to actress Riley Keough in 2012.
 They met while filming Magic Mike.

 On 24 December 2019, he became engaged to German model Toni Garrn after ten months of dating.
 They were married in Hamburg, Germany, on 2 October 2020.
 They have a daughter, born in 2021.

-On 19 June 2022, he and Garrn had a second marriage ceremony on the island of Paros, Greece.
+On 22 April 2023, Garrn announced through her Instagram account that the couple were divorcing.